pbfreak422/jekyll-now/_posts/2015-2-22-goldiblocks.md

-<h6>The following is a short story told through the inputs and outputs of class-based code in Ruby:</h6>
+The following is a short story told through the inputs and outputs of class-based code in Ruby.
+You can find the full program at the bottom.
+Yes, you have to scroll past all the words I wrote.
+Try to read some of them on the way down.

 ---